Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

 Under Francis, Palace finished mid-table for two successive seasons, but he was then sacked, and replaced by Steve Kember, who became permanent manager.
 The club won their opening three games of the 2003–04 season under Kember, which put them at the top of the table, but he was sacked in November after a terrible loss of form saw Palace slip towards the relegation zone.
 Former Palace striker Iain Dowie was appointed manager and guided the club to the play-off final, securing promotion with a 1–0 victory over West Ham.
-Again Palace could not maintain their place in the top tier and were relegated on the last day of the season after drawing at local rivals Charlton Athletic.
+Again Palace could not maintain their place in the top-tier and were relegated on the last day of the following season, after drawing at local rivals Charlton Athletic.

-Following that relegation, Simon Jordan was unable to put the club on a sound financial footing over the next few years, and in January 2010, Palace were once again placed in administration, this time by a creditor.
-Due to the Football League's regulations, the club were deducted ten points, and the administrators were forced to sell key players including Victor Moses and José Fonte.
-Neil Warnock had also departed as manager in the early part of 2010.
-He had been appointed in 2007, replacing the former Palace favourite Peter Taylor who had a brief spell as manager.
-Paul Hart took over as caretaker manager for the final weeks of the season.
-Survival in the Championship was only secured on the final day of the season after a memorable 2–2 draw at Sheffield Wednesday, which was itself relegated as a result.
+Following that relegation, Simon Jordan was unable to put the club on a sound financial footing over the next few years and in January 2010, Palace were once again placed in administration, this time by a creditor.
+Due to the Football League's regulations, the club were deducted ten points, and the administrators P&A Partnership were forced to sell key players including Victor Moses and José Fonte.
+The Palace manager at that time, Neil Warnock, also departed the club in March.
+He had been appointed in the autumn of 2007, to replace former fans favourite Peter Taylor, who had a brief spell as manager.
+Paul Hart took over as caretaker manager for the final weeks of the season and survival in the Championship was only secured on the final day of the season after a memorable 2–2 draw at Sheffield Wednesday, which was itself relegated as a result.

 During the close of that season, CPFC 2010, a consortium consisting of several wealthy fans, successfully negotiated the purchase of the club.
 They were led by Steve Parish, the vocal representative for the consortium of four that also included Stephen Browett, Jeremy Hosking and Martin Long.
-Crucially, the consortium also secured the freehold of Selhurst Park, and paid tribute to a fans' campaign which helped pressure Lloyds Bank into selling the ground back to the club.
+Crucially, the consortium also secured the freehold of Selhurst Park and paid tribute to a fans' campaign which helped pressure Lloyds Bank into selling the ground back to the club.